ingakv/stack-interpreter/Assignment_description.md

 * `x 10 :=` reads/writes more natural
 * `' x 10 :=` is exactly the same, but, is a bit more "tedious"

-Is this a good design decision for our `bprog` language?
+Is this a good design decision for our `stack-interpreter` language?